Ferdows2/Module-12-challenge/report-template.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis. in this analyisi we used various machine learning technique on historical datasheet and make prediction of fuute financial risk , overall its help identify the creditworthiness of borrowers.
+* Explain the purpose of the analysis.

+    Answer:  in this analyisi we used various machine learning technique on historical datasheet and make prediction of fuute financial risk , overall its help identify the creditworthiness of borrowers.
-* Explain what financial information the data was on, and what you needed to predict. it was a load history data sheet , where it listed all the credit informaton of different borrowers, we  need to predict whether it is feasible to lend money to a new borrowers
+* Explain what financial information the data was on, and what you needed to predict.
+    Answer: it was a Loaner history data sheet , where it listed all the credit informaton of different borrowers, we  need to predict whether it is feasible to lend money to a new borrowers
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`). value_counts() , train_test_split(), LogisticRegression(), predict(), balanced_accuracy_score(), confusion_matrix(), classification_report_imbalanced()
+* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+      - value_counts() ,
+      - train_test_split(),
+      - LogisticRegression(),
+      - predict(),
+      - balanced_accuracy_score(),
+      - confusion_matrix(),
+      - classification_report_imbalanced()
 * Describe the stages of the machine learning process you went through as part of this analysis.
     1. Split the Data into Training and Testing Sets
     2. Create a Logistic Regression Model with the Original Data